lukaspfitscher/Newone/_Readme.txt

 	#########################################

 	You need tmux so your Python programs can run simultaneously and in the background.
-	Install tmux on your Pi and server with the command:
+	Install tmux on your Raspberry Pi and server with the command:

 		sudo apt install tmux